Getting Started

 preload.ts

-import { preloadChatModel } from "@tryhamster/gerbil/browser";
+import { WebGPUEngine } from "@tryhamster/gerbil/gpu";

-See Browser Preloading and AI SDK Preloading for details.
+See the Browser documentation for caching details.

 Next Steps